SBats/velo-toulouse/README.md

 - Replaced gmap with leaflet.js and opensource project OpenStreetMap
 - Added marker clustering
+- Made a generic version of the app which can be used for any city of the JCDecaux contracts and fire an alert if the cit is not in the JCDecaux databse

 Things to do
 =============

+- Customise OpenStreetMap
+- Replace Css with LESS and allow simple theming with color var
+- Optimise animations on mobile devices
 - Add map path from localisation to any station
-- Add alert system for number of remaining bicycle or stands.
+- Add alert system for number of remaining bicycle or stands
-- Fix the issue about the focused element on mobile button touch
-- Customise OpenStreetMap
-- Make a generic version of the app which can be used for any city of the JCDecaux contracts
-- Replace Css with LESS and allow simple theming with color var.
 - Make a phonegap (or ionic ?) version of the app